#Travel140 Travel Tips:

 The Healthiest Seat on the Plane

-According to a new study in the Proceedings of the National Academy of Sciences, the window seat could be considered the healthiest on the plane.
+According to a study in the Proceedings of the National Academy of Sciences, the window seat could be considered the healthiest on the plane.
 It all has to do with who’s around you and, in the window seat, you’re only surrounded by passengers on three sides.

 The researchers did some mathematical modeling and computer simulations based on how airborne viruses spread.
 In their simulation, a hypothetical sick person was sat in an aisle seat on the 14th row of a single-aisle plane, with 149 other passengers.
 In the simulations, only one person got infected.